 Midwest Dry Eye Center in Long Grove, IL

 If you suffer from dry eye, you know the discomfort and disruption it causes each day.
-That’s why Todd Cohan, O.D. & Emily Pott, O.D. created the Midwest Dry Eye Center at Forsight Vision.
-They have been treating patients with dry eye for more than 10 years.
+That’s why Todd Cohan, O.D. created the Midwest Dry Eye Center at Forsight Vision.
+He has been treating patients with dry eye for more than 10 years.
 With the increased prevalence in dry eye due to our work environment, the importance of adding advanced diagnostic techniques and treatment procedures to manage dry eye became a priority to the practice.
-This unique treatment center provides our optometrists with the resources and tools to precisely diagnose and provide relief for your dry eye symptoms.
+This unique treatment center serves Long Grove, Arlington heights and Buffalo Grove while provides our optometrists with the resources and tools to precisely diagnose and provide relief for your dry eye symptoms.

 What Is Dry Eye?